Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Results

-Observe that the posteriors for $\ell$ in axi-dilaton gravity are the most narrow, with a tighter 90\%-confidence interval, compared to the other quadratic-gravity theories.
-This feature is reasonable because the shift of the quasinormal-mode frequencies in axi-dilaton gravity is the sum of that in dynamical Chern-Simons and scalar Gauss-Bonnet gravity.
+Observe that the posteriors for $\ell$ for fields with axidilaton coupling are the most narrow, with a tighter 90\% credible upper limit, compared to the other quadratic-gravity theories.
+This feature is reasonable because the shift of the quasinormal-mode frequencies with axidilaton coupling is the sum of that in dynamical Chern-Simons and scalar Gauss-Bonnet couplings.
 In the former, axial quasinormal-mode spectra are more significantly modified, while in the latter, stronger modifications appear in the polar spectra.
-Consequently, axi-dilaton coupling modifies both parity sectors manifestly, making it an easier theory to rule out and leading to the most stringent constraints on $\ell$.
+Consequently, axidilaton coupling modifies both parity sectors manifestly, making it an easier theory to rule out and leading to the most stringent constraints on $\ell$.